-As one of the most exciting, popular, and iconic cities in the world offering everything you could possibly want in round the clock gambling, an epic clubbing scene, gourmet restaurants and draw dropping architecture it’s no wonder that the city draws a great diversity of people from around the world.
+As one of the most exciting, popular, and iconic cities in the world offering everything you could possibly want in round-the-clock gambling, an epic clubbing scene, gourmet restaurants and draw-dropping architecture it’s no wonder that the city draws a great diversity of people from around the world.

-Useful Things to Know About Las Vegas
+Valuable Things to Know About Las Vegas

 Las Vegas Age Requirements

 Saying that, Las Vegas is actually one of the few places in the US where it is legal to walk down the street with a drink (as long as it’s not in a glass container) There are many bars that are simply windows which sell a variety of large, novelty drinks.
-Open containers of alcohol are not allowed in cars and of course if you act like a drunken fool, you could find yourself charged with disorderly conduct.
+Open containers of alcohol are not allowed in cars, and of course, if you act like a drunken fool, you could find yourself charged with disorderly conduct.

 A Room For Every Budget

-Below is a quick look at some of the major points of the hotel & casinos mentioned above.
+Below is a quick look at some of the significant points of the hotel & casinos mentioned above.
 Should you be looking for the best online casino sites options, be sure to check our recommended reviews.